hashicorp/terraform-provider-google/website/docs/r/compute_resize_request.html.markdown

 * `seconds` -
   (Required)
   Span of time at a resolution of a second.
-Must be from 0 to 315,576,000,000 inclusive.
-Note: these bounds are computed from: 60 sec/min * 60 min/hr * 24 hr/day * 365.25 days/year * 10000 years
+Must be from 600 to 604800 inclusive.
+Note: minimum and maximum allowed range for requestedRunDuration is 10 minutes (600 seconds) and 7 days(604800 seconds) correspondingly.

 * `nanos` -
   (Optional)